lineality/Online_Voting_Using_One_Time_Pads/README.md

 Use of block chain ledger

 ### Practical Model 4:
-using nft smart contracts as a framework for parts of the election
+using smart contracts as a framework for parts of the election

 practical model 5:
 using existing online registration systems